dougeby/IntuneDocs/intune/windows-enroll.md

 |**Windows 10**|[Automatic enrollment](#enable-windows-10-automatic-enrollment) |[User enrollment](#enable-windows-enrollment-without-azure-ad-premium)|
 |**Earlier Windows versions**|[User enrollment](#enable-windows-enrollment-without-azure-ad-premium)|[User enrollment](#enable-windows-enrollment-without-azure-ad-premium)|

+Organizations that can use automatic enrollment can also configure [bulk enroll devices](windows-bulk-enroll.md) by using the Windows Configuration Designer app.

+**Multi-user support**<br>
+Devices that run the Windows 10 Creators Update, and are Azure Active Directory domain-joined, are now supported for multi-user management by Intune.
+This means that when different standard users log onto the device with their Azure AD credentials, they will receive any apps and policies that were assigned to their user name.
+Users cannot currently use the Company Portal for self-service scenarios like installing apps.

 [!INCLUDE[AAD-enrollment](./includes/win10-automatic-enrollment-aad.md)]

 ## Enable Windows enrollment without Azure AD Premium
-You can let users enroll their devices without Azure AD Premium automatic enrollment.
-Once you assign licenses, users can enroll after adding their work account to their personally-owned devices or joining their corporate-owned devices to your Azure AD.
-Creating a DNS alias (CNAME record type) makes it easier for users to enroll their devices.
-If you create DNS CNAME resource records, users connect and enroll in Intune without having to enter the Intune server name.
+You can simplify enrollment for your users by creating a DNS alias (CNAME record type) that automatically redirects enrollment requests to Intune servers.
+If you don't create a DNS CNAME resource record, users attempting to connect to Intune must enter the Intune server name during enrollment.

 **Step 1: Create CNAME** (optional)<br>
 Create CNAME DNS resource records for your company’s domain.
 For example, if your company’s website is contoso.com, you would create a CNAME in DNS that redirects EnterpriseEnrollment.contoso.com to enterpriseenrollment-s.manage.microsoft.com.